kovalArt/IaC_project/backup_sla.md

 # Backup SLA Document

-## Database (MySQL) Servers
+## === Database (MySQL) Servers ===

 ### Backup Coverage
-- What is backed up: Database contents
+- What is backed up: Database contents (Agama database)
 - What is not backed up: System binaries, temporary files, configurations

 ### RPO (Recovery Point Objective)
-- Acceptable data loss: Up to 2 day
+- Acceptable data loss: Up to 1 day

 ### Versioning and Retention
--  Number of Full Backup Versions Stored: 1.
+- Number of Full Backup Versions Stored: 3

-- Number of Incremental Backup Versions Stored: 4.
+- Number of Incremental Backup Versions Stored: 1

 - Retention Period for Full and Incremental Backups: 40 days (On Sunday we have a New Full backup, On Monday we delete old backups)